 Masters races are Cat 1-4 only except for the M60+ which is open to all categories.

-7/16/17 until close of preregistration, we will transfer your entire entry fee to another rider, or give you an entry credit for next year’s race.
+From 7/2/18 until close of preregistration, riders may transfer their entry to another rider themselves via Bikereg, or request a credit for next year’s race.

 Held under USA Cycling event permit.
 All USA Cycling Rules apply; approved helmets are mandatory; no mountain bikes, aero bars or straight bars.